The major emphasis of the Champion Baseball League is to:

 - CBL will provide a cap and shirt for each player, but baseball pants, socks, batting glove, and rubber-cleats are optional.
 Steel or metal cleats are only allowed in Senior Division.
 For all age groups other than Senior Division, no player shall participate in a game while wearing steel or metal cleats for any reason.
 In divisions other than Seniors, if player(s) are found playing while wearing metal cleats they will be ejected from the game.

-- CBL requires coaches to play each player a minimum of two innings per game in the field, and each player must bat at least one time per game.
+- CBL requires coaches to play each player a minimum of two innings per game in the field, and teams will bat the full roster of players in attendance.
+Coaches are encouraged to divide field time as evenly as possible to allow all players to continue to develop.

-- Once games have been scheduled and schedules have been published, games will not be rescheduled unless rained out and would affect the standings at the end of the season for tournament play.
+- Once games have been scheduled and schedules have been published, games will only be rescheduled at the discretion of the board.
+Teams should utilize the website schedule for the most up-to-date information on games.

 - Game time is forfeit time.
 Teams must be ready to start play at game time or the umpire must declare a forfeit.
 The purpose of the league is to play games, but we must maintain an exact start time because of scheduling, heat, and sundown.
 It is the responsibility of the team coach to get his team on time to a game.
 If a coach cannot be at the game, then an appointed adult coach must get the team to the game on time by communicating to each player the day, field, and time of the game.